step-finance/step-broadcastooor/README.md

 CI publishes the SDK on `develop` branch commits when the ingestooor-sdk version changes (detected in Cargo.lock). **It uses the version from ingestooor-sdk!**  The SDK is published by CI to NPM as `@stepfinance/broadcastooor`.

+### New Schemas
+Any new schemas should be added to `AllTypes.ts` in the sdk folder for export.

 ## Development
 Standard rust stuff, just copy `.env.example` to `.env` and update the rabbit url to point to a rabbit server running ingestooor.